| src | ||

 It is therefore recommended that you set these at the beginning of your

-'s rules will place all compiled files in the BUILD_DIR
+mgen's rules will place all compiled files in the BUILD_DIR specified on the

 command line (see Usage section of this README).
 Objects will be placed in the